 I chose chocolate cake because I just really wanted some, but this bake is completely customisable.
 You can change the flavour of the cake to suit your flavour of the day (see what I did there?).
 See my Top Tips section below for information on how to create different flavours using this same recipe.

 This is such an easy recipe and is especially good if you aren’t super confident when decorating cake.
-I used candy melts to bring a pop of colour to my Star Wars cake pops.
+I used candy melts to bring a pop of colour to my Star Wars inspired cake pops.
 Candy melts are white chocolate flavoured pieces that are already tinted with a colour.

 They are readily available online and, when it comes to price, aren’t much different to the price it would cost to buy white chocolate from the shop and add food colouring to it.